openstack-archive/fuel-specs/specs/9.0/support-sriov.rst

   should be initialized on the interface

 Only Private network with VLAN segmentation could be placed on SR-IOV enabled interface.
+Also, SR-IOV can be enabled on SR-IOV capable interfaces where no networks are assigned.
 This validation should be done in API as well.

 Nailgun
 =======